Congratulations! You’ve received your offer of admission. Here’s what you need to do next.

 Explore the Work Learn and Work Study programs for job opportunities on campus where you can develop your professional skills and learn in a work environment.

-If you are a U.S. student, you can apply for Direct Lend Stafford and PLUS loans through the U.S. government.
+If you are a US student, you can apply for direct subsidized and direct unsubsidized loans (previously Stafford loans) and direct PLUS loans for parents (previously parent PLUS loans) through the US government.